Dr. Mike Sosteric

 Poetry

 Although I eventually wrote more poetry, several works spewed out within a six month period.
 I speak not about the quality of these here, just the speed with which they flowed onto the page.
+The themes are eschatological, transformative, emancipatory, and critical.

 Parables and Allegories